Mpv (media player)

-mpv is free and open-source media player software based on MPlayer, mplayer2 and FFmpeg.
-It runs on several operating systems, including Unix-like operating systems (Linux, BSD-based, macOS) and Microsoft Windows, along with having an Android port called mpv-android.
-It is cross-platform, running on ARM, MIPS, PowerPC, RISC-V, s390x, x86/IA-32, x86-64, and some other by 3rd party.
+mpv is a free and open-source video player that runs on Linux, BSD-based, macOS, and Microsoft Windows, and has an unofficial Android port called mpv-android.
+Forked from mplayer2 in 2012, mpv is mainly a command-line app.
+This makes the player ideal for integration into other apps.
+The app's LGPLv2.1+ license agreement further facilitates embedding.

+Because of its focus, as of version 0.41.0, mpv's GUI is extremely limited; it does not feature an "Open..." dialog box for finding and opening media.
+This has lead to its proponents developing a large host of graphical front-ends for it.

 History

-mpv was forked by Vincent Lang, also known as wm4, in 2012 from mplayer2, which was forked in 2010 from MPlayer.
-The motive for the fork was to encourage developer activity by removing unmaintainable code and dropping support for very old systems.
-As a result, the project had a large influx of contributions.
+In 2012, Vincent "wm4" Lang forked mpv from mplayer2 (which was forked in 2010 from MPlayer) to encourage developer activity by removing unmaintainable code and dropping support for very old systems.
+As a result, the project received a large influx of contributions.

-Since June 2015, the project's source code is being relicensed from GNU General Public License version 2 or later (GPLv2+) to GNU Lesser General Public License version 2.1 or later (LGPLv2.1+) to allow using mpv as a library in more applications.
+June 2015, the project began relicensing its source code from GNU General Public License version 2 or later (GPLv2+) to GNU Lesser General Public License version 2.1 or later (LGPLv2.1+) to facilitate integrating mpv into other apps.

 Changes from MPlayer

-mpv has had several notable changes since it was forked from MPlayer; the most obvious at first glance is the addition of a minimal on-screen controller (OSC) to offer basic mouse interactions.
+mpv has had several notable changes since it was forked from MPlayer; the most obvious is the addition of a minimal on-screen controller (OSC) to offer basic mouse interactions.
 This was intended to make interaction easier for new users and to enable precise and direct seeking.

+Other notable changes include the following.